pjeby/simplegeneric.js/README.md

 A generic function is an *extensible* function.
 It replaces code that would otherwise be written as a large ``switch`` or series of ``if()`` statements, or as a bunch of methods spread out over a wide variety of classes (or prototypes in the case of JavaScript), and makes it possible for any module to define operations for certain types, without needing to modify the code of either the types or the original operation.

 Instead, new types can register methods for existing operations, new operations can register methods for existing types, and application code can register methods to add support for the third-party types it uses, to a third-party operation it uses.

+This lets you follow the [open/closed principle](http://en.wikipedia.org/wiki/Open/closed_principle) of software development: code should be open to extension, while being closed to modification.
+A generic function can be extended at any time to add new types, without needing to modify its code.
+And any type can be extended to support new generic functions, without needing to modify *its* code, either.

 ### What good is that?